srinivasrinku/sample-app/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 # sample-app

+# Alternativeky use the docker file to run the application.
+## To build the docker file.

+docker build --tag login-soft-exp .

+## To see the docker images in the host machine

+docker images ls

+## To check the details of our running container

+docker ps

+## To run the docker container in locally.

+docker run -d -p 4200:80 login-soft-exp:latest

+## To stop the docker container

+docker stop -t 60 <containerId>